When Did The Ancient Egyptian Civilization End?

 The Ancient Egyptian civilization spanned over three millennia, starting around 3100 BCE with the unification of Upper and Lower Egypt under the rule of King Menes.
 It thrived through various periods, including the Old Kingdom, the Middle Kingdom, and the New Kingdom, experiencing phases of both prosperity and instability.
 However, the decline of the ancient civilization can be traced back to a significant turning point in the 12th century BCE, known as the Late Bronze Age Collapse.
 This period witnessed a series of events that caused major disruptions to trade networks, economic stability, and political rule, ultimately leading to the weakening and fragmentation of the once-powerful Ancient Egyptian state.
 Despite enduring for centuries, the Ancient Egyptian civilization gradually faded away, giving rise to new kingdoms and empires in the region.

-- The End of the Ancient Egyptian Civilization
+When Did The Ancient Egyptian Civilization End?

 The Decline and Fall of Ancient Egypt